Žernov (Náchod District): Administrative division

+Etymology

+The initial name of Žernov was Žrnovie.
+The name was derived from the Old Czech word žrn ('millstone').

 Geography

 Žernov is located about 7 km northwest of Náchod and 28 km northeast of Hradec Králové.
 It lies in the Giant Mountains Foothills.
 The market town is situated on a plateau above the Úpa River, which flows along the eastern municipal border.
-Smaller part of the Grandmother's Valley (Babiččino údolí) National Nature Monument, which stretches along the river, is located in the municipal territory.
+A small part of the Babiččino údolí National Nature Monument, which stretches along the river, is located in the municipal territory.

 History

 The first written mention of Žernov is from 1417.
 In that time, it was already referred to as a market town.
 It belonged to the Rýzmburk estate, managed from the nearby castle.
 In the 16th century, the Rýzmburk estate was annexed to the Náchod estate.

 Transport

 There are no railways or major roads passing through the municipality.